farcaster-project/farcaster-core/README.md

 - `role`: role definitions (trade and swap) and trait for the generic framework.
 - `script`: generic types for transaction data management.
 - `swap`: swap related types and swap concrete instances (e.g. _bitcoin-monero_).
-- `transaction`: transaction traits for building and validating the arbitrating set of transaction, e.i. the on-chain engine that guarantees the protocol's game-theory.
+- `transaction`: transaction traits for building and validating the arbitrating set of transactions, i.e. the on-chain engine that implements the protocol's game-theoretic mechanism.

 The blockchain specific support is added under the the following modules: